Călan steel works: Interwar period

 With the fuel shortage at hand, production was slow and inefficient between 1919 and 1921.
 In 1924, several years after the union of Transylvania with Romania, the works were involved in a restructuring that gave them a new owner in the process.
-A Bucharest-headquartered S.A. that owned the plants at Galaţi and at Nădrag took on Călan; the Chrissoveloni Bank and Max Auschnitt were also involved in the deal.
-The new concern that emerged from these moves, called the Titan SAR Metallurgical Plants, ended up owning the works at Călan, Oțelu Roșu, Galaţi and Nădrag, as well as the Teliuc mine.
+A Bucharest-headquartered S.A. that owned the plants at Galați and at Nădrag took on Călan; the Chrissoveloni Bank and Max Auschnitt were also involved in the deal.
+The new concern that emerged from these moves, called the Titan SAR Metallurgical Plants, ended up owning the works at Călan, Oțelu Roșu, Galați, and Nădrag, as well as the Teliuc mine.
 Once rolling mills started operating at Oțelu Roșu, the foundry there and the workers who ran it were sent to Călan in mid-1926.

 Following the economic crisis of the Great Depression (1929-1933), several investments became feasible.
 The Strei River hydroelectric power station was completed in November 1934; the plant was modernized and the furnaces were brought back into action.
 There were forty engineers and foremen and 671 workers in 1927; by 1938, the total number of employees stood at 1117.
 During World War II, the works suffered a certain amount of damage.